 The progress report must contain information that is necessary for the judge to be able to conduct the permanency hearing.
 This is the most important part of the progress report.
-It needs to show what progress, or lack of progress, has been made so the judge can make decisions in a hearing that are in the best interests of your child.
+It needs to show what progress, or lack of progress, has been made so the judge can make decisions in a hearing in the best interests of your child.

-As far as you are concerned, the judge must also state whether or not returning your child to your home is safe, appropriate and in the best interests of your child.
-A determination needs to be made at this hearing whether to return your child to you based on if you are willing and able to provide your child with a safe environment.
-In the alternative, an estimation for the likely date by which your child could be returned to your home, placed for adoption or placed into another permanent living situation outside your house will need to be specified.
+As far as you are concerned, the judge must also state whether or not returning your child to your home is safe, appropriate, and in the best interests of your child.
+A determination needs to be made at this hearing, whether to return your child to you based on if you are willing and able to provide your child with a safe environment.
+In the alternative, an estimation for the likely date by which your child could be returned to your home, placed for adoption, or placed into another permanent living situation outside your house will need to be specified.

 A review of your progress in the temporary orders and service plan

-Finally, a deadline by which your case must be dismissed by will be determined by the judge.
+Finally, a deadline by which your case must be dismissed will be determined by the judge.
 A trial date will also be set for your case.

 What is appropriate for your child based on their age?

 The Texas Family Code mandates Age-appropriate activities for your child and the creation of a permanency plan.
 Your child should be involved in the process to the extent that it is suitable for their age or maturity level.
 Your child’s life does not need to be put on hold during the Child Protective Services case.
 He or she may be allowed to participate in extracurricular activities, employment opportunities, and other activities, depending on your case's circumstances.

 The Department has a duty to do its best to ensure that your child can lead as normal of a life as possible, despite their involvement in a child custody case.
 The adult with whom your child is residing during the case will decide what is and what is not appropriate for your child and will use the same thought processes to arrive at decisions as you or your spouse would.